Postfix SMTP Configuration for Reliable Email Delivery

-Getting Postfix installed is only the first step.
-Running a mail server that reliably delivers to inboxes rather than spam folders requires proper configuration of authentication mechanisms that verify your server is authorised to send email for your domain.
-Without these protections, emails from your server get flagged as suspicious or rejected by Gmail, Outlook, and other major providers, regardless of how legitimate the content is.
+A working Postfix installation is only the beginning.
+Running a mail server that delivers reliably to inboxes rather than spam folders requires proper configuration of authentication mechanisms that prove your server is authorised to send email for your domain.
+Without these protections, emails get flagged as suspicious or rejected by Gmail, Outlook, and other major providers, regardless of how legitimate the content is.

 SMTP authentication serves two essential purposes.
 First, it prevents your server from becoming an open relay that anyone on the internet can exploit to send spam.
 Spammers actively scan for open relays, and when they find one, they route unsolicited email through it, which quickly gets your server IP blacklisted.
 Second, SMTP authentication ensures that only authorised users can send email through your server, which is how legitimate email delivery should work.